Residence Hall Policies and Procedures

 1 point *

 Open coil, unshielded, and/or improperly grounded appliances are not allowed.
 Surge protectors must be properly grounded and in good repair.
 A surge protector must be rated correctly for the specific electric load.
 Hanging or draping an electrical cord is prohibited.
 When an unauthorized appliance is discovered, the item will be confiscated by residential life staff.
 Appliances found in the residence halls will result in disciplinary action and/or the removal and disposal of the appliance by College officials.
 Fines may be imposed at the rate of $100 for the first appliance found, $150 for the second, $200 for the third found, etc. If the appliance must be removed and disposed of by the College, the student assumes all monetary compensation for the College’s inconvenience, labor and costs involved.
-Any questionable appliance should be approved by the Dean of Students Office.
+Any questionable appliance should be approved by the Office of Student Life.

 Microwave ovens are allowed in student rooms but are limited to 800 watts total power.
 The College reserves the right to regulate microwave usage at any time to prevent electrical overload between rooms and excessive circuit breaker resetting.